-Italy has a special legislation on class-action proceedings, provided by article 140-bis of the Legislative Decree of 6 September 2005, No. 206 (Consumer Code).
+Italy has a special legislation on class action proceedings, provided by article 140-bis of the Legislative Decree of 6 September 2005, No. 206 (the Consumer Code).

-Such legislation has been recently amended by Law of 12 April 2019, No. 31 (Class Action Reform); the relevant amendments will enter into effect on 19 April 2020 and will apply only to class-action proceedings for violations occurred after such date.
+That legislation has been recently amended by the Law of 12 April 2019, No. 31 (the Class Action Reform).
+The relevant amendments should have entered into effect on 19 April 2020, but the term has been post-poned until 19 November 2020.
+Once the new legislation has entered into effect, it will apply only to class action proceedings for violations that occurred after the date of the legislation's entry into effect.

-Class-action proceedings are available also in respect of antitrust claims, as acknowledged also by article 1 of the Decree.
+Class action proceedings are available also in respect of antitrust claims, as also acknowledged by article 1 of the Legislative Decree of 19 January 2017, No. 3.
 This article recalls class actions governed by article 140-bis of the Consumer Code.
-However, the Class Action Reform 'moved' the legal discipline of class actions from article 140-bis of the Consumer Code to the ICCP (introducing the new articles from 840-bis to 840-sexiesdecies).
-In light of the above, such reference will have to be intended as pointing to the mentioned articles of the ICCP.
+However, the Class Action Reform 'moved' the legal discipline of class actions from article 140-bis of the Consumer Code to the Code of Civil Procedure (CCP) (introducing the new articles from 840-bis to 840-sexiesdecies).
+In light of the above, such reference must be intended as referring to the mentioned articles of the CCP.

-One of the most significant innovations of the Class Action Reform, with a direct impact also on antitrust class actions, is that every party (including companies and professionals) who shares 'homogeneous individual rights' can commence a class action, not just consumers and users.
+One of the most significant innovations of the Class Action Reform, with a direct impact also on antitrust class actions, is that every party (including companies and professionals) that shares 'homogeneous individual rights' can commence a class action, not just consumers and users.